 The financial report is a single entity general purpose financial report which has been prepared in accordance with the requirements of the Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board, the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act) and the Australian Charities and Not-for-profits Commission Regulation 2013 (ACNC Regulation).
-The financial statements have been prepared under the simplified disclosure standard AASB1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities for the first time.
-There is no change to reported numbers, however some disclosures have been changed.
+The financial statements have been prepared under the simplified disclosure standard AASB1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities.